 Another way hotels can tell if you smoked if by the damage.
 Nicotine from cigarettes stain surfaces yellow and brown.
 These stains will be especially visible on light-colored surfaces like walls, ceilings, counters, and floors.
 Housekeepers may also even notice the stains on the carpets or bedding.
 In addition, burn marks are another sign that hotel managers look out for.

-How Can A Hotel Tell if You Smoke: Failing Methods to Hide Smoke
+How Can A Hotel Tell if You Smoke: No Way to Escape Detection

 Many smokers know of the signs that hotels look for when determining if a guest smoked.
 Thus, they look for clever ways to hide their smoking.
 Such methods include smoking in the bathroom with the fan on; smoking out the window; and smoking into a damp piece of cloth.
 Although this may have worked for a while, hotels are now catching on.
 This is because many hotels are turning to advanced technology so they can identify guests who have smoked inside.

-Given the methods people use to hide the fact they smoked, hotels are beginning to install environmental sensors that detect smoke.
+Given the methods people use to hide the fact they smoked, hotels are beginning to install air quality sensors that detect smoke.
 Even if people use tricks to hide their smoke, they can not fool sensors that are designed to discern such substances.
 However, the market is now being flooded with cheaply-made sensors that lack the technology to capture most instances of smoking.
-Consider the following aspects that environmental sensors should have.
+Consider the following aspects that air quality sensors should have.

-When selecting environmental sensors for a hotel, look for the following qualities to enhance detection and monitoring capabilities while minimizing ownership costs:
+How can a hotel tell if you smoke if you hid all the evidence?
+With air quality sensors.
+When selecting air quality sensors for a hotel, look for the following qualities to enhance detection and monitoring capabilities while minimizing ownership costs: